-A Road Trip Through Capital and Country South Australia
+A Road Trip Through Country & Outback South Australia

 South Australia was my seventh Australian State or Territory.